atyre2/scaler/README.md

 scale and center numeric matrices, it always returns a `matrix`.
 Most model fitting functions take data.frames.
 And although `scale()` will take a data.frame as an input, it fails with an error if there is even one column that is a categorical variable.
-The functions in this package provide typesafe scaling and/or centering while ignoring non-numeric columns.
+The functions in this package provide type-stable scaling and/or centering while ignoring non-numeric columns.
 Like `scale()`, the constants used are stored as attributes in the result, enabling automatic undoing of these operations.